Frequently Asked Questions About Oyster Gardening

 A. Oyster cages need to be kept clean.
 When the weather is warm (May through September), you can expect to clean your oysters at least once every two weeks.
-Each cleaning takes about two hours.
 Whenever oysters are feeding (about April through November), you should shake or tumble them every few days to dislodge any sediment and pseudofeces.
 This takes only a few minutes.
 During the winter months, you should keep an eye on your cage to make sure ice flows and severe weather does not damage it.
 And... you must bring back your oysters!
 CBF will set dates and locations where you can bring in your old oysters and pick up new oyster spat for the next year.
 We want to make sure your adult oysters are among those living, filtering, and reproducing on sanctuary oyster reefs, so please bring them back to us.

 Q. Where will my oysters end up once I return them to the Chesapeake Bay Foundation?